UmairNadeem76/CustomAuth/README.md

 - Redux For State Management In React
 - Serilog For Application Logging
 - xUnit For Unit Testing
-- SonarQube For Analyzing Code Quality (To Be Implemented)
+- SonarQube For Analyzing Code Quality

 ## Additional Information
 TBD